-The Urban Forestry Restoration Project is an exciting opportunity to increase the health of our urban forests in the Puget Sound Basin and Southwest Washington.
-The project will help to enhance effectiveness of our urban forests in managing stormwater and improving water quality.
+The Urban Forestry Restoration Project is an exciting opportunity to increase community canopy and enhance the health of our urban forests in the Puget Sound Basin.
+Healthy urban trees and forests provide greater storm water management capacity which affects Puget Sound water quality improvement.

 Activities may include:

 Control of invasive plants.